-8. Conclusions
+Conclusions

 In the last decade, diverging NCBs' T2 balances are become a recurrent phenomenon in the EA after an initial phase of the monetary union in which they seemed not to play a relevant role.
-Our long-term decomposition, based on a well-established BoP accounting identity, shows for the economies of Italy, Germany that divergence in T2 balances may occur under specific monetary policy configurations when there are less incentives and opportunities for banks in demand of liquidity to access the interbank market due the pervasive presence of NCB liquidity at very favorable conditions.
-The consequent reduction of national banks' exposure in foreign liabilities reduces liquidity inflows and hence exerts a sizable negative impact on T2 net balances.
-If the missing inflows are not compensated through other channels (i.e. the current account surplus in Germany), T2 balances are subject to a steady deterioration over time, as currently happening in Italy, Spain and other EA economies.

-However, the French case demonstrates that if a sizable interbank market continues to operate smoothly as in the pre-GCF period, investments in foreign assets by the private sector are compensated by a corresponding growth in the external liabilities of banks; in this environment there's no space for an increase in T2 balances even with the presence of abundant NCB liquidity.
+Our long-term reconstruction, based on a well-established BoP accounting identity, shows for the economies of Italy, Germany and France that divergence in T2 balances may occur (or not) under specific monetary policy configurations when there are less incentives and opportunities for banks with excess liquidity to access the interbank market due to a massive and persistent central bank liquidity injection.
+If a sizable interbank market operates smoothly as in the pre-GCF period, investments in foreign assets by the private sector are compensated by a corresponding growth in the external liabilities of banks; in this environment there's no space for an increase in T2 balances.